 top of page

-For thirteen years, the Rozsa Foundation has been offering arts managers in Alberta a place to challenge their assumptions, ask questions, and learn from outstanding faculty and one another.
-The training was called Rozsa Arts Management Program, affectionately known as RAMP.
-In April of this year, the final RAMP cohort celebrated the conclusion of their training and the end of the program as it was.
+For thirteen years, the Rozsa Foundation has provided arts managers in Alberta with a platform to challenge their assumptions, ask questions, and learn from exceptional faculty and each other.
+This training was known as the Rozsa Arts Management Program, or RAMP for short.
+In April of this year, the final RAMP cohort celebrated the conclusion of their training and the program's end as it was known.

 There’s an old adage: “If it ain’t broke, don’t fix it.”
-RAMP was definitely not broken, so when I was hired as the Director of Training, I was tasked with determining how we could make the program even better.
-How could we further serve the needs of arts managers and leaders?
+RAMP was definitely not broken.
+So, when I was hired as the Director of Training, my task was to determine how we could enhance the program.
+How could we better serve the needs of arts managers and leaders?

 2024–2025 RAMP Graduation Celebration